savannahmarshall/Professional-README-Generator/README.md

 # Professional-README-Generator

 ## Description
 This application is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package with Node.js.
 The user is presented with a list of questions about their application and the answers are combined to create a final product that is a high-quality readme.
-This application allows the user to devote more of their time to working on their project.
+This application allows the user to devote more of their time to working on their project and less time creating a readme.

 While completing this application, I learned how to: